nand1234/selenium-kubernet-autoscaling/README.md

 - Command to check matrix server is installed successfully -- kubectl top node

-# Command to create selenium chrorme deployment
+# Command to create selenium chrome deployment
 - kubectl apply -f <path of the yml>\chrome-deployment.yml

 - command to scale deployment